Divide-By-0/blog/content/posts/zkemail.md

 In order to verify all messages with the same verifier circuit, the circuit needs to work on all possible email lengths.
 So we edited the circomlib SHA256 circuit to make it work on all messages up to any max length.
 We'll open-source that with a PR to circomlib soon.

 Even if we can generate a circuit, the email can be so long that the circuit might be infeasibly large (all the HTML tags are also part of the signed body, and alone can add 8 million constraints!).
 With a tip from Vivek, we realized that if you want to prove a value near the end of the email, you don't have to do the entire hash computation in the ZK-SNARK.
 The way sponge-based and Merkle-Damgard based hash functions work is that the preimage string gets split into blocks which get hashed successively, each combined with the result of the last.
-So you can hash all the blocks up to the one you need *outside* the snark, and then only run the last few hashing blocks inside the snark.
+So you can hash all the blocks up to the one you need _outside_ the snark, and then only run the last few hashing blocks inside the snark.
 What you're proving is not "I have a string that hashes to this value", but rather, "I have a substring that I can combine with the partially computed hash to yield the correct final hash value."
 This trick works for any sponge or Merkle-Damgard hash function, and can make knowledge of hash preimage verification faster everywhere!

 ## Regex with Deterministic Finite Automata

 A naive way to confirm that you received a message sent to, say, aayushg@mit.edu would be to check the email header for the string "to: aayushg@mit.edu".
 But then someone else could fake a valid proof by setting the subject line to "subject: to: aayushg@mit.edu".
-So inside the zkSNARK, we have to parse the fields the exact same way that an email client would -- in particular, \r\n is used as a standard separation character between fields, and efforts to spoof it will result in that text being escaped (i.e., if the user types \r\n, it will appear as \\r\\n), so this combined with text matching is an effective check for email field validity.
+So inside the zkSNARK, we have to parse the fields the exact same way that an email client would -- in particular, \r\n is used as a standard separation character between fields, and efforts to spoof it will result in that text being escaped (i.e., if the user types \r\n, it will appear as \\\\r\\\\n), so this combined with text matching is an effective check for email field validity.

 In order to do arbitrary regex checks inside of Circom, the most efficient method is to auto-generate Circom code on the fly.
 The way regex works is it uses a deterministic finite automaton: a DAG-based data structure consisting of nodes, corresponding to states, and edges, corresponding to each possible character that could come next.
 Any string input to a regex represents a traversal of the graph, where each successive character tells you which edge to follow.
 If the DFA ends on a success state, then you know the regex matched.
 To extract the specific text that matched a regex, you can just isolate a specific DFA state and mask the entire string to only reveal that value.
 We implemented a short Python program that converts an arbitrary regex into a DFA and then represents that DFA with gate operations in Circom code.

 The way this transition to Circom constraints occurs is via elementary gates: at each step, we compare the current character and the current state, and through a series of AND and multi-OR gates, can deduce what the next state should be.
 We then import this modular constraint into the relevant circuit -- this means that we have to know the structure of the regex prior to deriving the zkey (although the specific characters being matched can be edited on-the-fly).
+You can see a deeper dive into DFAs at [Katat's blog](https://katat.me/blog/ZK+Regex), and try out the min-dfa yourself with our fork of [cyberzhg's toolbox](https://github.com/CyberZHG/toolbox) at [zkregex.com/min_dfa](https://zkregex.com/min_dfa).

 # Trust assumptions